 1 Flying Training School

 All potential fast-jet pilots for the RAF and Royal Navy attend the Basic Fast-Jet Training (BFJT) course at 1 Flying Training School (1 FTS) at RAF Linton-on-Ouse to fly the Tucano T.1.
 Around 70 students each year graduate and pass on to advanced flying training.
-1 FTS comprises four squadrons; 72(Reserve) and 207(Reserve) which are responsible for BFJT, the Central Flying School Tucano Squadron (CFSTS) which are tasked to train exchange pilots and to provide future instructor pilots and 76 (Reserve) or Tucano Air Navigation Squadron (TANS) which provides basic navigation training for its student pilots.
+1 FTS comprises three squadrons; 72(Reserve) and 207(Reserve) which are responsible for BFJT and the Central Flying School Tucano Squadron (CFSTS) which are tasked to train exchange pilots and to provide future instructor pilots.

-The fundamentals of low flying are taught during basic flying training on the Tucano, with low flying navigational exercises.
-Student pilots will have already demonstrated an ability to fly during elementary flying training on the Grob Tutor T.1 or Slingsby T67M Firefly.
+The fundamentals of low-flying are taught during basic flying training on the Tucano, with low-flying navigational exercises.
+Student pilots will have already demonstrated an ability to fly during elementary flying training on the Grob Tutor T.1.

 The four BFJT courses are run simultaneously and comprise 120 hours of flying over the 40 weeks.
 Around 80 sorties are flown every day, requiring around 25 aircraft to be serviceable each morning from a total fleet of 55 aircraft.